-Life can sometimes take a difficult turn.
-Job loss.
-Having to relocate.
-Divorce.
-Death in the family.
-These life events can sometimes result in a wonderful pet needing a new home.
-In an effort to help families and individuals who need assistance, VCAS has developed a Pet Retention, or safety net, program which helps over 1,000 people each year.
-We facilitate the re-homing efforts of animals in need and offer resources and short-term assistance.
+Life events, such as job loss, eviction, divorce or death, can result in a wonderful pet needing a new home.
+In an effort to help families keep their pets, we have developed a Pet Retention Program.
+This program helps, on average, 1,000 people each year keep their pets.
+We can also facilitate the re-homing of animals in need and/or offer resources and short-term assistance.

 - Have you tried finding your pet a new home on your own?